infocareworkshop/serviceorderhub-docs/docs/Booking.md

 ```
 {
-  "result": false,
+  "error": {
     "message": "Fields validation failed",
-  "validation": {
+    "details": {
+      "product.password": [
+        "Field is required"
+      ],
       "location": [
         "Value is not present in possible options"
       ],
       "consumer.postalCode": [
         "Wrong format",
         "Some other error"
       ],
       "acceptConditions": [
         "Field must be equal to true"
-    ],
+      ]
+    }
   }
 }
 ```